 The work presented here takes initial steps towards hardware systems that can determine the class of shape they belong to, only through the local communication of their components.
 In this section we discuss the limitations of the current research and future directions for improvements.

 Firstly, the amount of tiles manufactured was minimal.
 Results from simulation show that the system is capable of scaling up the number of cells in each shape without loss of performance and with minimal increase in data stored on each tile (some increase in neural network size may be required).
 We are therefore confident that the results should also scale in hardware.
 Thus, one exciting area of further research is to manufacture more 2D tiles and explore the self classification of more complex shapes.
 Furthermore, previous work such as that by Rubenstein et al.~\cite{rubenstein2014programmable} highlighted the necessity of studying natural phenomena at sufficient complexity -- a strong motivation for this area of future work.
-Note, however, that we anticipate that a small redesign may be required as currently the electronics are not optimised for large power consumption.
+We anticipate that a small redesign may be required as currently the electronics are not optimised for large power transfer through the connectors and low power consumption.

 Furthermore, few machines and robots are designed and built to operate purely in 2D as this can cause problems when interacting with the real 3D world.
 Previously published simulated works on neural cellular automata, such as that by Sudhakaran et al.~\cite{sudhakaran2021growing} (and also \cite{horibe2021regenerating}) show success in 3D domains.
 In addition to scaling up the number of cells and therefore the complexity of the shapes the neural cellular automata are trained on, we also aim to investigate performance in 3D.
 This would be another crucial step towards self-classifying and self-modelling materials.